The Party was relentless,

 and waking up to terrible realization that no one was in charge.

-This took them from two in the morning to eleven in the am, until someone put their arms around the cops and said,.
+This took them from two to 3 in the morning, until someone put their arms around the cops and said,.

 -”Ok, you’re right.
 We should stop”.